28 dead as Julia drenches Central America with rainfall - NewsBreak

 Haiti gang makes demands in test of power with government

-A standoff between a powerful gang federation and Haiti's government is testing how much power both sides wield and threatens to further derail a paralyzed country where millions of people are struggling to find fuel and water
+SAN JUAN, Puerto Rico (AP) — A standoff between a powerful gang federation and Haiti’s government is testing how much power both sides wield and threatens to further derail a paralyzed country where millions of people are struggling to find fuel and water.
+A former police officer who...

 Comments / 0